-Students may register for first-level transfer courses in English and Mathematics regardless of current placement or
+You will have access to register for first-level transfer courses in English, ESL, and Mathematics regardless of current placement or

-enrollment in a pre-transfer level English and/or Mathematics course.
-Students will receive access to first-level transfer courses and a
+enrollment in a pre-transfer level course.
+You will also receive a

 recommendation on the level of support needed in order to succeed in the